Henka-Ryu.co.uk

 Interviews

-Henka-Ryu, the "Way of Change" or "Alternative Way" is not a style.
-It was the name given to a (somewhat successful) string of karate clubs in the South East London area in the mid seventies by my first instructor, Glenn Wylie (with whom I recently re-made contact).
-Glenn, third Dan, began his karate career in Kyokushinkai under Mike Dinsdale and Dickie Wu, a perfect combination, he told me, of stylish and tough that gave him a great grounding.
+Henka-Ryu, the "Way of Change" or "Alternative Way" is not a style as such.
+It was the name given to a (somewhat successful) string of karate clubs in the South East London area in the mid-seventies by my first instructor, Glenn Wylie (with whom I recently re-made contact).
+Glenn, third Dan, began his karate career in Kyokushinkai under Mike Dinsdale and Dickie Wu, a perfect combination, he told me, of stylish and tough, that gave him a great grounding.

-My early training consisted of: kihon; a set of seven novel kata, mostly based on traditional ones, plus Sanchin - which always involved shimewaza (testing); and a fairly brutal form of kumite.
+My early training consisted of: lots of kihon drills; a set of seven novel kata, mostly based on traditional ones, plus Sanchin - which always involved shimewaza (testing); and a fairly brutal form of kumite.

 When I left London for University my training took me to many different styles and schools, but I stuck with the name "Henka-Ryu" because I liked the maverick quality it implied.

-In1999, I wrote an article for "Traditional Karate" called "What's so Special About a Black Belt".
+In 1999, I wrote an article for "Traditional Karate" called "What's so Special About a Black Belt".
 It was deliberately provocative, but reasonably well received, and started the ball rolling with many more articles, leading to a "Combat" Hall of Fame award for my journalism in 2003.
-My writing led to my appointment as press officer for, firstly the AMA, and more recently the EKGB and its successor, Karate England (see links for more info).
-As a result I have added to my portfolio a number of competition reports and other press releases.
+My writing led to my appointment as press officer for, firstly the AMA, and more recently the EKGB and its successor, Karate England (2005) Ltd. As a result I have added to my portfolio a number of competition reports and other press releases.
 These will be added to the site in due course.
-The "What's New" page also tries to provide a (wholly unauthorised) update of on the development of the new governing body, "Karate England", during this period of uncertainty and upheaval.
+The "What's New" page also tries to provide a (wholly unauthorised) update of on the development of the new governing bodies, "Karate England", and "English Karate Federation" during this period of uncertainty and upheaval.
 I would welcome any information from my readers.